Aperol Negroni

 • 1 ounce (30 milliliters) sweet vermouth

-• orange slice for garnish
+• orange slice or twist for garnish

 Instructions